-The RAI are working with many foodservice groups to lobby for a change in the Allergens legislation which came into effect on 13th of December 2014.
+The RAI is working to lobby for a change in the Allergens legislation which came into effect on 13th of December 2014.

 For the time being, should you have an inspection from an EHO, they will be looking to see that you are making an effort to implement the allergen information in your restaurant/café/gastro pub/hotel.

-You must have a sign/poster on display in the restaurant that is ‘clearly visible to customers’ to indicate that this allergen menu ‘central folder’ which contains the excel sheets is available.
+You must have a clearly visible sign on display to indicate that this allergen menu folder is available.
 These posters have been sent to all members of the Restaurants Association of Ireland.
-You can download each poster here; Allergen Poster and Customer Awareness Poster
+You can download each poster here: Allergen Poster and Customer Awareness Poster.

-With this option all of your current menus should have a notice on them to say that
+With this option, all of your current menus should have a notice stating:

-“The food allergens used in the preparation of our food can be viewed in the separate menu available at the counter/cash register (insert here what is applicable to you).
+“The food allergens used in the preparation of our food can be viewed in the separate menu available at the counter/cash register.
 Please ask a member of staff if you need additional information on food allergens”

-2) The second option is to have the allergens listed on each of your menus.
+2) The second option is to list allergens on each of your menus.
 The easiest way to do this is to have a shorthand system as below.
 Under each menu item, list the letters corresponding to the allergens in that particular dish.

 “All 14 allergens are openly used throughout our kitchen.
 Trace amounts may be present at all stages of cooking”.